Alaudin: Soundtrack

-The film score and the soundtrack were composed by Mani Sharma.
-The soundtrack features 5 tracks.
+The soundtrack was composed by Mani Sharma.

 Reception

 Sify wrote, "He [Prabhu Deva] has matured as an actor [..]
 Raghuvaran is terrific as usual in the role of the villain.
 Ramnath Shetty's camera, Mani Sharma's music and the song picturizations are worth mentioning.
 On the whole, the film is enjoyable and engaging at times".
-Another reviewer said, "With a well-thought-out, interesting screenplay and a fast pace, Alaaudin turns out to be one of the better entries in recent times."
+Mokkarasu of Kalki wrote they have rubbed the miracle lamp.
+Only smoke comes instead of genie.